 Justified termination

-Each case must be analyzed individually to determine precisely if this legal figure can apply for the case since the justified termination must be proven to the Ministry of Labor in order for the employer to pay the pending salary without severance.
+Each case must be analyzed individually to determine precisely if this has been done in accordance with the law.
+Common reasons include illegal behaviour, violence and acting outside the terms of the contract.
+Justified termination must be proven to the Ministry of Labor in order for the employer to be able to pay the pending salary without severance.

 FAQs about Bolivia’s labor laws